 South Carolina Boat Bill of Sale Requirements

-To transfer the registration and title of watercraft and outboard motor, a title in the seller’s name must be submitted to the South Carolina Department of Natural Resources (SCDNR).
-If the seller has lost the title and needs a duplicate, South Carolina requires a certified bill of sale, which is found on the back of a watercraft title application, be submitted.
+To transfer the registration and title of the watercraft and outboard motor, a title in the seller’s name must be submitted to the South Carolina Department of Natural Resources (SCDNR).
+If the seller has lost the title and needs a duplicate, South Carolina requires a certified bill of sale, which is found on the back of a watercraft title application, to be submitted.
 This is the only boat bill of sale that South Carolina will accept, and it must be signed and notarized.

 In addition to submitting the application, individuals who buy watercraft from individuals must pay a casual excise tax, which is 5% of the purchase price up to $10,000.
 Anything over $10,000.00 is capped at $500.
 Also, there is a $16 fee to transfer registration and title.

 When an outboard motor is bought from an individual, the buyer pays a casual excise tax of 6% of the purchase price.
 There is no price cap.
 The fee to transfer the title is $10.

 South Carolina Gun Bill of Sale Requirements

 South Carolina does not require a gun bill of sale for firearm transfers.
-However, it is a good idea for individuals to have them to safeguard themselves from liability.
+However, it is a good idea for individuals to have them safeguard themselves from liability.
 For instance, if the firearm has been previously used in a crime or it is used during the commission of a crime after it was sold, a bill of sale can prove to authorities who had the weapon at the time.